WHAT IS PASTEURIZATION OF MILK? HOW THE MILK IS PASTEURIZED?

 Conclusion

-As per some estimates, the per day milk consumption all over the world exceeds two billion liters.
-Just imagine the havoc it may create if all those milk was consumed without pasteurization.
-Hence, pasteurization of milk and consumption of pasteurized milk is very important for public health.
+According to estimates, the daily world milk consumption exceeds two billion liters.
+Just imagine the havoc it may create if all that milk is consumed without pasteurization.
+Hence, milk pasteurization and consumption of pasteurized milk are very important for public health.
 Always read the label on the package of milk you are buying and ensure the milk is fresh, pasteurized, and has sufficient use-by-date.
 If in doubt, confirm it with the storekeeper.

 You may like to read the article ‘What is Homogenized Milk?
 How milk is Homogenized?’

-Caution: Always read the label on the package of milk you are buying and ensure the milk is fresh, pasteurized, and has sufficient use-by-date.
+Always read the label on the milk you are buying.
+Ensure the milk is fresh, pasteurized, and has sufficient use-by-date.

 If you are allergic to dairy products, consult your doctor before consuming milk.